rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryCluster.md

 - There is a single argument of type GetClusterIpsInput.
 - Returns InternalGetClusterIpsResponse.
-### globalfilesearchmultiple
-All files and folders matching input filters.

-- There are 2 arguments.
-    - clusters - list of System.Strings: List of Rubrik cluster UUID's.
-If no clusters are provided, the search is applied to all clusters that the user has access to.
-    - regex - System.String: The regular expression used to filter the files and folders.
-- Returns GlobalFileSearchReplyType.
 ### globalslas
 Global SLA Domains protecting at least one object on the specified Rubrik cluster.